-The 62nd Annual United States Senate Youth Program Washington Week is being planned for March 2-9, 2024, in Washington, D.C.
+The 63rd Annual United States Senate Youth Program Washington Week will be held March 1-8, 2025 in Washington, D.C.

 Delegates will hear major policy addresses by senators, cabinet members, officials of the Departments of State and Defense, leaders of other federal agencies and senior members of the national media.
 Delegates also traditionally participate in a meeting with a justice of the U.S. Supreme Court and the president of the United States.
-Most speaking events include in-depth question and answer sessions.
+Most speaking events include in-depth question-and-answer sessions.

 The Hearst Foundations will pay all expenses for Washington Week including transportation, hotel and meals.
-The Department of Defense (DoD) annually provides a team of competitively selected men and women officers to serve as mentors and chaperones for the student delegates, and a registered nurse, licensed physician and professional security team are in place at all times throughout an in-person week.
+The Department of Defense (DoD) annually provides a team of competitively selected officers to serve as mentors and chaperones for the student delegates, and a registered nurse, licensed physician and professional security team are in place at all times throughout the week.